Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Abstract

 \section{Abstract}

-The update in the Ensemble Kalman Filter (EnKF), called the Ensemble Kalman Update (EnKU), is widely used for Bayesian inference in inverse problems and data assimilation.
-At every filtering time step, it approximates the solution to a likelihood-free Bayesian inversion problem from an ensemble of particles \((X_i,Y_i)\sim\pi\) sampled from a joint measure $\pi$ and an observation $y_\star \in \R^m$.
-The approximated empirical posterior measure $\hat\pi_{X|Y=y_\star}$ is constructed by transporting the particles $(X_i, Y_i)$ through an affine map $L^{\mathrm{EnKU}}_{y_\star}(x,y)$ that is given by the Kalman gain.
-While the EnKU is exact for Gaussian joints \(\pi\) in the mean-field, exactness alone does not uniquely determine the EnKU.
-In fact, there are infinitely many affine maps $L_{y_\star}$ that push Gaussian \(\pi\) to the posterior \(\pi_{X\mid Y=y_\star}\).
-This raises a natural question: which affine map should be used to estimate the posterior?
-In this paper, we offer a novel characterization of the EnKU among all these affine maps.
-We start by characterizing the set \(\mathrm{E}^{\mathrm{EnKU}}\) of laws for which the EnKU yields exact conditioning, showing that it is much larger than just Gaussian distributions.
-Next, we show that except for a small class of highly symmetric distributions within \(\mathrm{E}^{\mathrm{EnKU}}\) (including Gaussians), the EnKU is the \emph{unique} exact affine conditioning map.
-Finally, we ask what the largest possible set of measures \(\mathrm{F}\) is that any measure-dependent affine transport could be exact for.
-After characterizing \(\mathrm{F}\), we prove that the set of measures \(\mathrm{E}^{\mathrm{EnKU}}\) for which the EnKU achieves exact conditioning is almost maximal in the sense that \(\mathrm{F}=\mathrm{E}^{\mathrm{EnKU}}\cup\mathrm{S}_{\mathrm{nl-dec}}\) with a small symmetry class \(\mathrm{S}_{\mathrm{nl-dec}}\).
-Thus, among affine transports, the EnKU is near-optimal for exact distributional conditioning beyond the Gaussian setting.
-Further, it is the unique affine update achieving exact conditioning for any measure in $\mathrm{F}$ except for a subclass of strongly symmetric distributions.
+The analysis step of the ensemble Kalman filter, called the ensemble Kalman update (EnKU), is widely used for approximating posterior distributions in inverse problems and data assimilation.
+The EnKU approximates the posterior distribution $\pi_{X\mid Y=y_\star}$ by pushing forward the joint distribution $(X,Y)\sim\pi$ through an affine map $L^{\mathrm{EnKU}}_{\pi,y_\star}(x,y)$ that depends only on the covariance structure of $\pi$ and the observation $y_\star$.
+While the EnKU yields the exact posterior for Gaussian $\pi$ in the mean-field, this property alone does not uniquely determine the EnKU.
+In fact, there are infinitely many affine maps $L_{\pi, y_\star}$ that achieve such exact conditioning.
+In this paper, we offer a novel characterization of the EnKU among all such affine maps.
+We first exhaustively characterize the set \(\mathcal{E}^{\mathrm{EnKU}}\) of joint distributions for which the EnKU yields exact conditioning, showing that it is much larger than the set of Gaussians.
+Next, we show that except for a small class of highly symmetric distributions within \(\mathcal{E}^{\mathrm{EnKU}}\), the EnKU is the \emph{unique} exact affine conditioning map.
+Further, we characterize the largest possible set of distributions \(\mathcal{F}\) for which a distribution-dependent, weakly observation-dependent, affine map exists, a class of transports that naturally includes the EnKU.
+We show that \(\mathcal{F}=\mathcal{E}^{\mathrm{EnKU}}\cup\mathcal{S}_{\mathrm{nl-dec}}\) with a small symmetry class \(\mathcal{S}_{\mathrm{nl-dec}}\), meaning that for affine conditioning beyond the Gaussian setting, the EnKU has an exact set that is essentially maximally large.

 \begin{AMS} 65C35, 62F15, 93E11 \end{AMS}